moccajoghurt/WoW-NavMesh-Server/README.md

 - Start with `docker compose up`.
 - Runs on port 8080; change it to your liking in docker-compose.yml.
+- Test the server with OpenAPI via: localhost:8080/docs

 Big shoutout to Drew Kestell, who inspired this repository!
 Thanks to his great blog post and repository, I learned a lot.
 The Linux shared library specifically compiled for this Python image is based on Drew Kestell’s Windows DLL.